hyperledger/indy-hipe/text/rich-schemas/README.md

 Because rich schemas are composable, the potential data types that may be used for field values are themselves specified in schemas that are linked to in the property definitions.
-The shared semantic meaning gives greater assurance that the meaning of a presentation matches the intention of the issuer.
+The shared semantic meaning gives greater assurance that the meaning of the claims in a presentation is in harmony with the semantics the issuer intended to attest when they signed the credential.

 ## Improved Predicate Proofs
 The current encoding of properties for signatures supports only integer